 You operate the disc changer with the same controls used for the radio.
 To select the disc changer, press the CD/AUX or CD button.
 You will see "CD" in the display.
 The disc and track numbers, and the elapsed time are shown in the display.
-You can also select the displayed information with the TITLE button (see page 166).
+You can also select the displayed information with the TITLE button (see page 155).
 The system will continuously play a disc until you change modes.

 Do not use discs with adhesive labels.
 The label can curl up and cause the disc to jam in the unit.
-This audio system can also play CD-Rs and CD-RWs compressed in MP3 or WMA formats.
+This audio system can also play CD-Rs and CD-RWs compressed in MP3 or WMA format.
 When playing a disc in MP3, you will see "MP3" in the display.
 In WMA format, "WMA" will appear in the display.
-You can select up to 99 folders, or up to 255 tracks/files.
+The disc, folder and track numbers are displayed.
+You can select up to 255 folders or tracks.